 We get many calls for upgrades on this model, as a guide to assist you we have created this list to save your time, guarantee your money is invested correctly and most of all give you maximum value!.

-There are some great features of this car, 4wd, turbo great looks and most of all, a sensible budget with some well planned upgrades and it turns it into a great car!
+There are some great features of this car, and most of all, a sensible budget with some well planned upgrades and it turns a great car into a great super car beater!

 Dont under estimate the incredible improvement with a good ECU retune.

-more info here on an EcuteK Factory ECU upgrade for the Mitsubishi Pajero 3.2 Turbo Diesel
+more info here on an EcuteK Factory ECU upgrade for the Mazda 3 MPS

 INTERCEPTOR ECU OPTION